mickelson/attract/Layouts.md

       - `Overlay.Displays` if the displays menu is being shown
       - `Overlay.Filters` if the filters menu is being shown
       - `Overlay.Tags` if the tags menu is being shown

+   * When `ttype` is `Transition.NewSelOverlay`, var will be the index of the new selection in the Overlay menu.

    * When `ttype` is `Transition.ToGame`, `Transition.FromGame`,
      `Transition.EndNavigation`, or `Transition.HideOverlay`, `var` will be